The Station SF

 Why iPad POS

 Chris sees The Station SF expanding in terms of both its reach and its offerings, with Revel Systems being part of that growth.
-As Chris noted, “There’s so many little tools within the system that will help us get to the point where we are maximizing the functions of the point of sale system to help reduce labor, to increase sales, to find those balances in between.
-All the reports in the backend office really help you to find that symmetry between sales and labor.
-And if you can maximize those two things: Home run.
-Revel is definitely helping us get there, and hopefully we’ll see some real growth here in the next 8 months.”
+As Chris noted, “There’s so many little tools within the system that will help us get to the point where we are maximising the functions of the point of sale system to help reduce labour, to increase sales, to find those balances in between.
+All the reports in the backend office really help you to find that symmetry between sales and labour.
+And if you can maximise those two things: Home run.
+Revel is definitely helping us get there, and hopefully we’ll see some real growth here in the next 8 months”.
 He would “definitely recommend” Revel to other businesses, and is especially thrilled with Revel’s willingness to listen.
-The “great thing about Revel” is “They will listen to their customers, where other companies will not.
-Revel is willing to grow as their customer base and needs grow, and you can’t ask for anymore than that.
+The “great thing about Revel” is “they will listen to their customers, where other companies will not.
+Revel is willing to grow as their customer base and needs grow and you can’t ask for anymore than that.
 That’s pretty exceptional these days.”

 Take a look inside The Station in the video below: